bartbutenaers/node-red-contrib-unit-converter/README.md

 The field name in the input message, that will contain the value that needs to be converted.
 By default the input value will be located inside the `msg.payload` field.

 ### Output field
-The field name in the output message, that will contain the value that has been to be converted.
+The field name in the output message, that will contain the converted value.
 By default the output value will be located inside the `msg.payload` field.